sergiourzedojunior/azure_bikerentals_ML/README.md

 ![review](3.png)

 3 - The models chosen for regression are RandomForest and LightGBM
+![results](4.png)

 4 - Review
-![results](4.png)
+![results](5.png)

 5 - Check the results by studying the metrics
-![results](5.png)
+![test](6.png)

 6 - Deploy and test the model
-![test](6.png)
+![deploy](7.png)

 7 - Test the deployed service
-![deploy](7.png)

-8 - Test result
 ![test_result](8.png)